PDFBench: A Benchmark for De novo Protein Design from Function: Limitations

-\paragraph{Retrieval Accuracy} Retrieval Accuracy is obtained with a well-pretrained model, i.e. ProTrek: Given the designed sequence \(P\), respective description \(T_{0}\) and N randomly selected descriptions as negtive pool \(\mathcal{N} = (T_1, T_2, ..., T_{N-1})\) from training set, retrieval accuracy is defined as:
+\paragraph{Retrieval Accuracy} \textbf{Retrieval Accuracy} is obtained with a well-pretrained model, i.e. ProTrek.
+Given the designed sequence \(P\), respective description \(T_{0}\) and N randomly selected descriptions as negative pool \(\mathcal{N} = (T_1, T_2, ..., T_{N-1})\) from testing set, retrieval accuracy is defined as: